edwardwawrzynek/codekata-civ/civ-rules.md

 # Rules

+The game is played by four players as they compete to expand their civilizations and conquer others.

+The game is played on a board with tiles representing different terrains types.
+Each tile offers different amounts of resources when harvested (food, production, and trade).

+Players start with one city in a corner.
+Their city harvests the tile they are on.
+Once they've harvested enough production, they can create workers, armies, and more cities.
+Workers and armies can move, while cities are fixed.
+Workers move around and harvest the tile they are on.
+Armies can be moved, and can be used to attack enemy workers, armies, and cities.

+Production is required to create armies and workers, and Food is required to keep them alive.
+Trade can be used to fund research that increases offensive and defensive strengths.

+During the game, parts of the game are obscured by a fog of war (any area not within manhattan distance 3 of an army, worker, or city is hidden).

 ## Board
 The game map is a square board of dimensions N x N. Each tile on the board can be one of five types:
 * Ocean